Surpassing clients' expections for over five decades!

 Goldflo®, a filter aid was developed by Micronized in 1974 and utilised in the water, beverage and oil filtration sectors.
 A variety of filler and mineral extender products using cutting-edge micronising technology came next.

-Vermiculite products were created in collaboration with the Palabora Mining Company from mining waste streams, turning waste materials into marketable commodities.
+Vermiculite products were created from mining streams, turning waste materials into marketable commodities.

-By 1977, two rotary kilns and pulverisers were generating vermiculite products for the glue, paint and agricultural industries.
-Capacity and facilities had been improved and by 1981, there were markets for veterinary medications, asbestos substitutes and oil spill absorbents made of vermiculite and platy minerals.
-The business also relocated to Johannesburg’s central business district.
+In 1977, rotary kilns and pulverisers were producing products for the glue, paint and agricultural industries.
+Capacity and facilities were improved and by 1981, markets were established in veterinary medications, asbestos substitutes and oil spill absorbents.

 1982 – 1992: Diversification and the next generation